Dragon School, Oxford

 This is an area where the Dragon earns its bread and butter.
 A broadly non-selective school, it nonetheless manages to pings out children in all directions with scholarships to the top UK schools – this year 55 pupils have been handed out awards and scholarships to the likes of Eton, Winchester, Wycombe Abbey, Radley, Cheltenham Ladies College, St Edward’s Oxford, Harrow and Marlborough College.

 This success has, over the years, created a reputation from those outside the school for elitism, a reputation that’s acknowledged but rebuffed by the jovial, likeable Deputy Head Ed Phelps.
 An Old Dragon himself (or OD for short – I’m not joking), he’s passionate about the school and its values, and sees the school as both collegiate and family-oriented.
-It’s hard to make a definitive decision on this without talking to the children in depth so bear with me until September when I can get to them!
+It’s hard to make a definitive decision on this without talking to the children in depth so bear with me until I can get to them to ask!

-This has resulted in a huge initiative, a curriculum enrichment programme called Dragon Quest, that launches in September.
-Saturday school is being phased out, starting with Y4-5, and in its place is this wider-curricular ‘Quest’ programme of ‘deep dives’ into a huge range of options chosen by the kids in five week ‘blocks’; from anthropology, cultural walks through Oxford to film-making to mechanical engineering, paddleboarding to culinary skills.
-Optional for day pupils and weekly boarders and compulsory for full boarders, the programme will be rolled out for all by Sept 2021.
+The school’s passion about expanding learning opportunities has resulted in a huge initiative: a curriculum enrichment programme called Dragon QUEST that newly launched in September.
+Saturday school is being phased out, starting with Y4-5, and in its place is this wider-curricular ‘QUEST’ programme of ‘deep dives’ into a huge range of options chosen by the kids in five week ‘blocks’.
+The programme will be rolled out for all Prep year groups by Sept 2021.

 Littlies can make use of the Prep school’s facilities, and are able to learn an instrument from Y2 with a potential second added in Y3 (blimey).
 School sports fixtures start from Y3.
+There’s a Forest School for Reception, known as ‘Muddy Dragons’, where the children really enjoy trips to the woods and getting close to nature.
 The Head is Annie McNeile, who joined the Dragon in 2005 as Head of Year 4 before taking the top job.
 The school day here is shorter than in some schools I’ve visited, with the day running from 8.45am to 3.30pm followed by Activities from 3.35pm to 4.10pm.
 Wraparound care is offered until 5.30pm, with early drop off available from September.